Hand Printing Techniques Explained

 Willem Boshoff and

-The youngest of all the printing techniques used by artists, screen-printing is based on the idea of layering a number of "stencilled" areas onto a surface.
+The youngest of all the printing techniques used by artists, screen printing is based on the idea of layering a number of "stencilled" areas onto a surface.
 It was initially a commercial process used for making posters and for printing onto fabric.
-Today artists use silk-screening (they used to be called serigraphs) to create work which is often bright and quite hard-edged.
-The image that comes to mind are the large prints produced by the Pop Artists of the 1960's.
+Today artists use silkscreening (they used to be called serigraphs) to create work which is often bright and quite hard edged.
+The images that come to mind are the large prints produced by the Pop Artists of the 1960's.
 The technique involves exposing an image onto treated nylon mesh (it used to be silk).
 The areas that will accept the ink are then washed out and a squeegee used to press the ink through the nylon.
 Each successive colour requires its own screen.
 It is a fairly simple process that does not need a press and it is fairly easy to set up a frame to ensure that the colours are registered against each other.

 In this technique, the artist outlines their image on a wood block or other surface and then cuts away pieces from the surface, leaving only the image raised.
 Ink is then applied to the surface with a roller and transferred onto paper with a press or by hand burnishing or rubbing.
 Since the recessed, cutaway areas do not receive ink; they appear white on the printed image.
 Relief prints are characterised by bold dark-light contrasts.
 The primary relief techniques are woodcut, wood engraving, and linocut.
 For relief printing a press is not essential as the paper can be placed onto the block and the image transferred by rubbing it with something as simple as a metal spoon.
 However using a press ensures that consistent quality is maintained throughout the print run.